太陽工業コラム

 In taking on this challenge, we have been working with several partner companies to find a solution, and through joint efforts and ingenuity, we are beginning to see clues to a solution to the problem.
 We have already begun to see the possibility of turning contaminated materials into something valuable again through cooperation with two partner companies.
 This cooperation is helping us to find new ways to create new recycled materials while protecting our facilities.

-Breathe life back into used tycons into new products
+Breathing life back into used TAICON into new products

 The challenge of the grand project still continues.

 Through this model, we are now rethinking CO2 reduction, including recycling, and are developing our business in a flexible manner.
-Currently, we are about 70% complete in the hardware aspect of recycling from Ticon to Ticon.
-However, since Ticon is a product that is used for more than 10 years, we are at about 40% if we include the soft side.
+Currently, we are about 70% complete in the hardware aspect of recycling from TAICON to TAICON.
+However, since TAICON is a product that is used for more than 10 years, we are at about 40% if we include the software side.
 Moreover, we believe that the key to whether the recycled products will be accepted by customers after reaching the goal is not only the sales force, but also the conceptual ability to communicate the excellence of this project.

 According to the schedule, the goal is 2025.
 However, even upon completion, it is uncertain whether the recycled product will last 10 years, and it is imperative to prove that it has the same durability compared to today’s 15-year usable products.
 Testing is essential to evaluate the durability of a product in a short period of time, for example by using accelerated testing and applying a 15-year load in a few days.